 - Solitary (intrapersonal): Learning individually through self-study or individual assignments.

 You may be asking why all of this matters and actually how we learn plays a significant role.
 How we internally represent experiences stems from how we learn.
-Not only that but how we recall information, and our own word choice is determined from how we learn.
+What we learn not only establishes how we recall information but also impacts our own word choice.

 It also influences which part of our brain we use for learning.
 Researchers uncovered this through various experiments.